jamesofoaye/react-firebase-file-upload/README.md

 import React from 'react'
 import { initializeApp } from "firebase/app";
 import { getStorage } from "firebase/storage";
-import { FirebaseFileUploader, useDownloadURL } from 'react-firebase-fileuploader' import 'react-firebase-fileuploader/dist/index.css'
+import { FirebaseFileUploader, useDownloadURL } from 'react-firebase-file-upload' import 'react-firebase-fileuploader/dist/index.css'

 // Set the configuration for your app